Valerie Tiberius: Publications

-The Reflective Life: Living Wisely with our Limits
+The Reflective Life: Living Wisely with Our Limits

-Tiberius's second book, The Reflective Life: Living Wisely With Our Limits, attempts to bridge the gap between theoretical philosophy and day-to-day life, providing an explanation for why anyone should care about issues of ethical inquiry.
+Tiberius's second book, The Reflective Life: Living Wisely with Our Limits, attempts to bridge the gap between theoretical philosophy and day-to-day life, providing an explanation for why anyone should care about issues of ethical inquiry.
 She does so by bringing a Humean approach to the ideas of reflective values and reflective virtues.
-The viewpoint Tiberius presents represents a novel synthesis of ancient philosophy with modern phenomenology and cognitive psychology.
-Tiberius's volume is one of the first attempts - ever - to deal with the implications of introspection illusion, the adaptive unconscious, affective forecasting, and their implications for modern ethical theory.
+The viewpoint Tiberius introduces represents a novel synthesis of ancient philosophy with modern phenomenology and cognitive psychology.
+Tiberius's volume is one of the first attempts to deal with the implications of introspection illusion, the adaptive unconscious, affective forecasting, and their implications for modern ethical theory.